 Daniel Darling is an author, pastor and Christian leader.
 He currently serves as the Director of The Land Center for Cultural Engagement at Southwestern Baptist Theological Seminary and Assistant Professor of Faith and Culture at Texas Baptist College.

 Prior to his leadership of the Land Center, Darling served as the Senior Vice President for Communications of the National Religious Broadcasters.
 He also has served the Southern Baptist Convention as the Vice President of Communications at the Ethics and Religious Liberty Commission.
 He has also pastored churches in Illinois and Tennessee.

 Dan is a bestselling author of several books, including The Original Jesus, The Dignity Revolution, The Characters of Christmas, The Characters of Easter, A Way With Words. and his latest, Agents of Grace: How to Bridge Divides and Love as Jesus Loves.
 He is the general editor, along with Trillia Newbell, of a small group study on racial reconciliation, The Church and the Racial Divide and is a contributor to The Worldview Study Bible.

 Dan is an award–winning writer whose work has appeared in numerous publications.
 He is a columnist for World magazine and a regular contributor to USA Today.
-Dan’s work is often featured in Christianity Today and The Gospel Coalition and his op-eds have appeared in The Washington Post, CNN, Washington Times, Time, Huffington Post, National Review, First Things, and other leading outlets.
+Dan’s work has been featured in Christianity Today, The Gospel Coalition, and The Dispatch and his op-eds have appeared in The Washington Post, CNN, Washington Times, Time, Huffington Post, National Review, First Things, The Spectator, and other leading outlets.

 Publisher’s Weekly called his writing style “substantive and punchy.”
 Dan speaks and preaches around the country and is regularly interviewed on radio and television, including MSNBC’s Morning Joe, CNN, and Fox News.
 He has been profiled by The New York Times.
 Dan is the host of a popular weekly podcast, The Way Home, where he interviews Christian leaders, politicians, and journalists.

-Darling has also spoken or delivered invited lectures at Christian colleges including Union University, Oklahoma Baptist University, Southwest Assemblies of God University, Taylor University, Judson College, and Dallas Baptist University.
+Darling has also spoken at churches and conferences around the country and has lectured at Union University, Oklahoma Baptist University, Southwest Assemblies of God University, Taylor University, Judson College, and Dallas Baptist University.

 Dan has served churches in Illinois and Tennessee.
 He and his wife Angela have four children.